Kawaamai/CSE190_FinalProjectBlog/README.md

 2 Players at either end of a tall long box play ping pong with a large, slow moving ball.
 On each end of the box, there is a grid of hand holds (spheres or cubes) that each player will use to move up and down, side to side on their end of the box.
 The players can ~~hit the ball with their hands (or some modeled racket)~~ force push the balls with their hands, until it passes the grid and hits a player's wall, resulting in a point for the other player.

 If able to, floating cube "astroids" will be spawned in the play area, that can interact with the ball.
+Or when the ball touches the side/top of the cube, gravity will change to pull towards the opposite (or random) wall (initially no gravity).

 ```
        grid offset from walls to allow space to climb around